MicrosoftDocs/power-platform/power-platform/guidance/coe/nurture-components.md

 **Permission**: As soon as you're running internal training events, share with everyone in the organization.

-**Prerequisite**: This app uses Dataverse; a Premium license is therefore required for everyone in your org.
+**Prerequisite**: This app uses Microsoft Dataverse.
+If you have installed this solution in a Production environment, a Premium license is required for every app user.
+If you have installed this solution in a Dataverse for Teams environment, a Microsoft 365 license is required for every user.

 ![Training in a Day Registration app.](media/coe70.png "Training in a Day Registration app")